ax-va/Python-Design-Patterns-Ayeva-Kasampalis-2024/03--gof--creational-design-patterns/terms.md

 ### Prototypes

-Create new objects by copying existing ones with the change of some attributes instead of creating to them from scratch.
+The *prototype* pattern helps us create new objects by copying existing ones with the change of some attributes instead of creating to them from scratch.
+This is useful if the object is expensive to create.

 ### Singletons

 The *singleton* pattern restricts a class instance to a single object.
+In the Python programmer community, the singleton pattern is actually considered an *anti-pattern*.

 ### Object Pools

-Reuse existing objects instead of creating new ones when they are needed.
+The *object pool* pattern is used to reuse existing objects instead of creating new ones when they are needed.
+This is useful when resource initialization is costly or time-consuming.